 There seems to be a lot of questions surrounding whole-home humidifiers.
 Like, do humidifiers really work?
+What’s the difference between a humidifier and an air purifier?
 Even if you’ve installed one, there are still some unknowns Canadians need answers to.
 Whether you’re just curious or you own one yourself, here are some of the more popular questions about whole-home humidifiers.

 How Many Types Of Humidifiers Are There?